 But here’s the rub.
 My land is quite some distance from the coast – more than 6km.
 It is (and it differs according to what source I rely on), about 20 m above sea level.
 Given the talk of global sea level rise, one would think this was a good, long-term bet for stability.
 Or is it?
 How might it feel from the perspective off trees that live for 500, even 700 years?

 The current rate of sea level rise is about 4 mm per year, or 2 m in 500 years.
 But one certainty is that that rate will rise.
-The predictions of the IPPC are that, as a result of increased atmospheric CO2 levels, sea level will rise by 56-200 mm by the end of the century.
+The predictions of the IPPC are that, as a result of increased atmospheric CO2 levels (and I’m part of the problem), sea level will rise by 56-200 mm by the end of the century.
 So by 2100, the scariest scenario would be a 2m rise in mean sea level.
 Where will that put the limits of the effect of salt water?
 That’s harder to say.
 On top of mean sea level there is a tidal range of about 2m on to that, and above that, storm surge.
 On New Zealand’s West Coast this will mean coastal erosion and a few white-baiter’s huts gone.
 There are some coastal swamps that will change entirely as they become tidal and saline – the fantastic Hapuka board walk just south of Haast is history.
 Likewise, the board walk through kahikatea swamp forest at Ship Creek.
 Also history.
 See them while you can.
 But for my little patch of paradise, perhaps things are not too bad.

 Of course, sea level rise doesn’t stop in a century.
 The raised level of atmospheric CO2 is a gift that will keep giving.
 Because it takes so long for the natural ‘sinks’ to take CO2 out of the atmosphere, the high levels of CO2 will remain and continue to make change for centuries to come.
 It’s this long-term perspective that means melting polar ice caps can be a very real possibility.
 The IPCC has made some predictions through to 2300, well-within the life-span of the trees I am planting.
 The upper range of their predictions are for 4 m “or more” of sea level rise by 2300.
 So that’s high-seas washing maybe 8 m above today’s mean sea level.
 My trees are off the hook so-far.